OlympusDAO/olympus-v3/README.md

 # Olympus Bophades

-Use `npm run build` to refresh deps.
+Use `pnpm run build` to refresh deps.

 Set up a foundry config in foundry.toml.